ian-small/Emma/README.md

 `julia --project=~/github/Emma ~/github/Emma/src/command.jl --tbl my_genomes my_genomes`

+If you want some concurrency the add `--threads=8` to the command line.

 ## Install Emma as a package

 You can also invoke Emma if you have it installed in your project (e.g. with say